Food Waste Around the World Episode 9 (Uzbekistan)

 Thank you for the information!
 Is there any initiative or attention about the issue at the moment?

-As far as I know, there are some implemented rules which one of them attracted my attention was an idea about preventing food waste.
-For instance, there was developed a know-how system that can diminish the percent of food waste in the near future.
-The main idea of the know-how system suggested by the specialists: after the production of primary juice, fruit waste is pressed, purified, and soaked in a special solution.
-The mass is dried and finally crushed in a mill.
-After getting a food powder which can be used in food-concentrate and cannery industries.
+There was one rule about the prevention of food waste that caught my attention.
+There was a development of a know-how system by specialists that can diminish the percent of food waste in the near future.
+The main idea is that after the production of primary juice, fruit waste is pressed, purified, and soaked in a special solution.
+The mass is dried and finally crushed in a mill into a powder that can be used in food-concentrate and cannery industries.
 In addition to juice, including pulpy juice, the powder may serve as the basis for marmalade, fruit paste and various jams.
-Also it can be used as a component of the formulation of bread, confectionary products, candy paste.
-To the creators’ opinion, the powders-semi products are characterized by high nutritive and biological value - they are highly competitive with the powders produced on the basis of fresh raw materials.
+It can also be used as a component of the formulation of bread, confectionary products, and candy paste.
+To the creators’ opinion, the powders-semi products are characterized by high nutrition and biological value - they are highly competitive with the powders produced on the basis of fresh raw materials.

 It’s a great idea to find clever ways to use food that otherwise would be wasted.
 How about the government, do you think that your government is doing enough to reduce food waste?

-Probably the government will put much more effort into this issue in the future.
+Probably the government will put much more effort into this issue later in the future.
 Because right now I know it’s not their priority.
-I hope that they will come up with world-wide solutions because even though we have food waste at a low rate the solutions should be implemented to fight food waste to reduce it even more.
-For instance, requiring all edible food surplus to be offered to hungry people, and then to animals as feed.
-Educating customers about food waste and how to avoid it will lead to an enormous changes in country.
+I hope that they will come up with world-wide solutions because even though we have a low rate of food waste, the solutions should be implemented in a stronger manner.
+For instance, by requiring all edible food surplus to be offered to hungry people, and then to animals as feed.
+Educating customers about food waste and how to avoid it will lead to enormous changes in the country.
 Additionally, the idea of getting every point of the supply chain to report on – and reduce – food waste will have a great impact in reducing the percentage of food waste.

 At last, what do you think could be the next efficient step to manage this issue properly?

-I will say that organizations should take action and directly approach youngsters.
-As I know, the youngsters are raising the awareness of this issue which is not fully acknowledged by our people at the moment.
-So I suppose some systems to prevent food waste should be invented as a nation.
+I will say that organizations should take action and directly approach young people.
+As I know, us, young people, are raising the most awareness of this issue yet it remains little acknowledged by our people at the moment.
+So I suppose systems to prevent food waste should be invented as a nation.